'Those people': French minister's LGBTQ remarks spark anger

 “I maintain my remarks.
 I always said that if the law were voted, I would apply it," she said.
 "I have a lot of friends among all those people, and I’m being targeted by an unfair trial.
 This upsets me.”

-The remarks set off shockwaves among LGBTQ people and provoked calls for her resignation.
+The remarks set off shockwaves among LGBTQ people and those who fight against discrimination and abuse, and provoked calls for her resignation.
 A legal complaint was filed against her for public insult.

 Cayeux then tweeted her regrets, saying her words were “inappropriate," and sent a letter to anti-discrimination groups to apologize.
 She told newspaper Le Parisien that the comments “do not at all reflect my views."